 John Philip Sousa, alert, vigorous, and brimming with enthusiasm, has come to Chicago with a mission.
 It is to transmit some of his lore to the band out at the Great Lakes naval training station.
-As he has without doubt caused more sets of toes to tingle than any other man in the world, it is a misson very much worth while.
+As he has without doubt caused more sets of toes to tingle than any other man in the world, it is a misson very much worth

-"My first view of these young men was a little disconcerting," said the famous bandmaster, "because there were 200 of bandmaster, because there were 200 of them.
+"My first view of these young men was a little disconcerting," said the famous bandmaster, "because there were 200 of them.
 However, they are going to work out into a very good band.
 I think.
 They will certainly be the finest looking band in the country.
-To my eye the naval uni-form is the most picturesque of any in the service and these men make a splendid apservice, and these men make a splendid appearance.'

-pearance."
-In order to get results in training a band, Mr. Sousa says that it is necessary to give individual attention to each play-er, and in order that this might be ac-complished, his first order was to divide the organization into four squads of fifty players each.
-Each squad is then given an hour's training, and in the fifth hour they are nut together in a body. they are put together in a body.
+To my eye the naval uniform is the most picturesque of any in the service, and these men make a splendid apservice, and these men make a splendid appearance. pearance."
+In order to get results in training a band, Mr. Sousa says that it is necessary to give individual attention to each player, and in order that this might be accomplished, his first order was to divide the organization into four squads of fifty players each.
+Each squad is then given an hour's training, and in the fifth hour they are put together in a body. they are put together in a body.